Signs Your Dubsado Setup Isn't Working (And Why DIYing It Is Harder Than It Looks)

 4. You're Using "Approve" on Almost Every Step

-"Approve" is designed for steps where you want to review something before it goes out.
-It pauses the workflow and waits for you to give the green light.
+The "approve" step type is designed for moments where you want to review something before it goes out or decide if it should go out at all.
+It pauses the workflow and waits for you to give the green light, and that's exactly what makes it so easy to overuse.

-When people don't know the difference, they end up using "approve" on almost everything as a safety net.
-The result is a workflow that requires your manual approval at nearly every step, which defeats the purpose of having automation in the first place.
-Every time you forget to click approve, the workflow sits frozen and your client is waiting.
+When automation feels new and a little risky, it's tempting to put "approve" on almost everything just to feel in control.
+But the result is a workflow that requires your manual sign-off at nearly every step, which defeats the purpose of having automation in the first place.
+Every time you forget to click approve, the workflow sits frozen and your client is left waiting.

 5. You're Not Using Payment Plans